 Dr. Srini Sampalli is a Professor and 3M National Teaching Fellow in the Faculty of Computer Science, Dalhousie University, Halifax, Nova Scotia, and brings with him more than 20 years of teaching and research experience.
-His interests are in the areas of security, reliability and applications of emerging wireless technologies.
-Specifically, his research work spans three areas:
+His interests are in the areas of cyber security, reliability and applications of emerging wireless technologies.
+Specifically, his research work spans the following areas:

 He has successfully led industry-driven research and development projects on protocol vulnerabilities, security best practices, design of intrusion detection and prevention systems, and applications of RFID systems and NFC-enabled smartphones.
 His projects have been funded by NSERC, Industry Canada and the NRC.

 Dr. Sampalli has collaborated/ is collaborating with a number of industries, local IT companies, and research organizations.
 They include Industry Canada, Boeing, Solution Inc., Timeless Medical Systems, Norex.ca, eOLIO, ExactDeposit, FANfit, HealthQR Inc., Department of Fisheries and Oceans, Citrus Mobile Solutions, Home Safe Living, Progeny Software and ViTRAK Systems.
 He is also the co-founder of a startup company, Wi4Tech Inc., that was born out of Sampalli’s lab, MYTech Lab ("EMerging WIreless Technologies Lab) in the Faculty of Computer Science.
 He is also on the Board of Advisors for EyeRead (a subsidiary of Norex.ca) and a Technical Advisor for ExactDeposit Inc.